Alleged Moscow Car Bomber ‘Confesses’ to Working for Ukraine: Russian Authorities

 “From Turkey, Serebryakov was going to Ukraine, where he was promised citizenship,” Ms. Petrenko said in remarks to Russia’s TASS news agency.

+On July 24, Russian media reported that a car bomb had gone off in a northern district of Moscow, injuring two people.
 Russian media broadcast footage showing a man and a woman getting into a Toyota Land Cruiser shortly before the vehicle burst into flames.

 Kommersant, a prominent Russian daily, said the injured man had previously served in the Main Directorate of the Russian military’s General Staff.

-In the immediate wake of the incident, Alexander Bortnikov, the head of Russia’s Federal Security Service (FSB), said that a Russian national suspected of having carried out the attack had since fled to Turkey.
+In the immediate wake of the incident, Alexander Bortnikov, head of Russia’s Federal Security Service (FSB), said that a Russian national suspected of having carried out the attack had since fled to Turkey.

-“[He is] in Turkey,” Mr. Bortnikov said on the evening of July 24.
+“[He is] in Turkey,” Mr. Bortnikov said on July 24.

 “We are working with the Turks [for his extradition],” he added.